 Many evacuations are caused by road incidents, especially in third and second-world countries with very lax transportation rules and poor infrastructure.
 Such accidents are usually the result of poor driving by the local inhabitants or the expat’s unfamiliarity with the country.

 Note that a medical evacuation has to be coordinated and approved by the expat health insurance provider.
 It may take several days or hours to make arrangements as many medical evacuations are very complex and involve a helicopter, plane, visa arrangements, medical personnel and coordination of medical providers in the evac destination country.
 A medical evacuation can be very expensive so it is critical that expatriates have this coverage, especially if they are living in a country with limited medical care.

-A nation’s cultures and laws can be radically different from the expat employee’s home country.
+A nation’s culture and laws can be radically different from the expat employee’s home country.
 It might be a good idea to source a professional driver and not drive at all.
 Public transit, if it exists, is another great option.
 Any driver should be properly vetted and references checked.
-Vehicle maintenance is also important and may be lacking in some third world countries.
+Vehicle maintenance is also important and may be lacking in some developing countries.